For #WorldSoilDay, let us look at a movement revolving around soil health and issues on diversity and inclusion it faces.

 That is not to say that the women and POC featured are by no means less important; science experts like Dr. Kristine Nichols and John D. Liu and composting entrepeneurs like Pashon Murray and Michael Martinez are vital for conducting research and providing accessibility for regenerative agricultural practices.
 However when Kiss The Ground only relegates a small portion of screen-time to their voices and consistently selects white, male faces as the pioneer and primary voice of agricultural owners, it upholds the stereotype that agriculture is dominated by white, male landowners and will likely remain that way.
 By not challenging agriculture’s skewed demographics, it subliminally reinforces its current inequitable structure.
 I can’t wholeheartedly say that Kiss The Ground isn’t inspiring, it provided a wealth of scientific knowledge… But in terms of environmental justice and social issues, the film is quite glaringly lackluster.

-When it finally came time for Doniga Markegard of Markegard Family Grass-Fed Farm at the 50-min. mark, I wasn’t as thrilled as I ought to have been.
+When it finally came time for the female farmer Doniga Markegard of Markegard Family Grass-Fed Farm at the 50-min. mark, I wasn’t as thrilled as I ought to have been.
 Instead, I was preoccupied and appalled that the only look back into indigenous history thus far—and one of the only referrals to indigenous knowledge in the film—referred only to the mass-hunting of over 60 million buffalo “in an attempt to starve the Native Americans”.
 One of the white, male farmers go on about the importance of buffalo, and they quickly show a North American map juxtaposed with greyed areas for the plains bison migration territory.
 I couldn’t help but think another map I’ve seen would have paired perfectly with this—one that shows the shrinking of indigenous American lands over time.

 This presented like a snippet of trivia despite the centuries of history behind them, and it could not even be delivered by an indigenous person.
 Metaphorically rubbing salt in the wound is the accompaniment of overused historical photos: white cowboys shooting down a buffalo or alongside towering piles of animal remains.
 Others have eloquently described the issues and unconscious bias behind showcasing indigenous stories purely through black-and-white photographs, in past-tense, or altogether excluding their voices or stories at all: indigenous communities are not lost, forgotten people, but whitewashed media so often portrays them as such.
 Such microaggressions were clearly executed at this point in the film, as Kiss The Ground does not elaborate how colonization (and with it, industrial agriculture) came to take over indigenous lands or that these lands were carefully managed by indigenous peoples for thousands of years… managed with methods that today’s regenerative agriculture is inspired by.